 Sources for this information are manifold.
 For higher accuracy you can purchase data from local authorities or in the U.S. from the U.S. Geological Survey (USGS).
 These digital cartographic/geographic data files are produced as part of the National Mapping Program and are sold in different resolutions.

-For higher demands during development STOEHR+SAUER provides a data service for Western Europe and North America with a higher precision and a raster width of 6 yards.
-This data is available within a day (Picture 2).
 During the final phase, where precise data is necessary, land survey is the best way, because you will also get break-lines for fine details.
 The quality of the results of our calculations depends on the quality of the terrain data.

 Picture 2 – Quality of S+S Data